arcalumis/warp-in-the-box/README.md

  - Your Sass will be compiled to the dist folder in Main.css.
  - You got a badass Nyan Cat Favion

-Restart your developments server with the following command.
+Restart your development server with the following command.

 ```npm run start```